heyannag/ETL_Project_Group_4/README.md

        '''
 ## T | Transform

-  Grammy Dataset
-   Limited dataset to only include Awards that were given to *songs*
+   Limited the Grammy dataset to only include Awards that were given to *songs*

       '''
        song_df=grammy_df[grammy_df['category'].str.contains('Song')]